 Abstract:

-Objective To explore the predictive factors of tumor regression grade of locally advanced rectal cancer treated with neoadjuvant chemoradiotherapy to reduce the risk of overtreatment or insufficient treatment, and provide a basis for individualized treatment for locally advanced rectal cancer patients.
+Objective To explore the predictive factors of tumor regression grade (TRG) of locally advanced rectal cancer treated with neoadjuvant chemoradiotherapy to reduce the risk of overtreatment or insufficient treatment, and provide a basis for individualized treatment for locally advanced rectal cancer patients.

-Results For tumor regression grading, 8 patients with TRG0 grade (15.4%), 7 patients with TRG1 grade (13.5%), 19 patients with TRG2 grade (36.5%) and 18 patients with TRG3 grade (34.6%) were found.
+Results For TRG, 8 patients with TRG0 grade (15.4%), 7 patients with TRG1 grade (13.5%), 19 patients with TRG2 grade (36.5%) and 18 patients with TRG3 grade (34.6%) were found.
 There were 15 cases with good tumor regression (TRG0 + 1 grade), with an incidence rate of 28.9%; while 37 cases (TRG2 + 3 grade) with no significant tumor regression were identified, with an incidence rate of 71.1%.
-The results of univariate Chi-square test showed that the distance from the lower tumor margin to the anal margin (χ2 = 4.3, P = 0.04) and CEA level (χ2 = 5.02, P = 0.03) were the predictive factors of TRG grade level of locally advanced rectal cancer treated with neoadjuvant chemoradiotherapy.
-The results of multivariate logistic regression analysis showed that the CEA level was an independent predictor of TRG grade level of locally advanced rectal cancer treated with neoadjuvant chemoraotherapy (P = 0.03, OR = 0.084, 95%CI: 0.010-0.729).
+The results of univariate χ2 test showed that the distance from the lower tumor margin to the anal margin (χ2 = 4.3, P = 0.04) and CEA level (χ2 = 5.02, P = 0.03) were the predictive factors of TRG level of locally advanced rectal cancer treated with neoadjuvant chemoradiotherapy.
+The results of multivariate logistic regression analysis showed that the CEA level was an independent predictor of TRG level of locally advanced rectal cancer treated with neoadjuvant chemoraotherapy (P = 0.03, OR = 0.084, 95%CI: 0.010-0.729).